m20027/m20027/README.md

 # What am I do?
 - On the Github, I'm manageing the LaTex and the other langages code(for class and exam).
 And this is for back up too.

+# My Career
+- Born in Japan in 2004.

 Top Repositories

 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=m20027&repo=TMCIT-3rd-Report)](https://github.com/m20027/TMCIT-3rd-Report)